Hispanic Heritage Month 2024

 Scholars

 rodriguez_barbara-2024.jpgDr.
 Barbara Rodriguez is the Senior Vice Provost and Professor of Speech and Hearing Sciences.
 Her "...research and teaching interests are in cultural competence/humility, bilingual language acquisition, and bilingual language assessment.
 Her recent research has focused on language and literacy developing in bilingual (English/Spanish), cultural and environmental influences on the language development of children from diverse backgrounds, and speech/language assessment and screening of bilingual children.
 Dr. Rodríguez is the co-Project Director of CLASS for ALL-NM, a collaborative personnel preparation training grant with New Mexico State University, funded by the U.S. Department of Education.
 This project is designed to train graduate students in bilingual speech-language pathology.
 [She] is the recipient of the American Speech-Language and Hearing Association’s (ASHA) Certificate for Special Contributions in Multicultural Affairs, an ASHA Diversity Champion, New Mexico Speech-Language and Hearing Association (NMSHA) Fellow, and NMSHA Honors of the Association.
 She has held a number of leadership positions on local and national professional boards."
+In September 2024, she was selected as a fellow for the 2024-25 cohort of the Hispanic Association of Colleges and Universities Leadership Academy/La Academia de Liderazgo.
 Learn more

 vallejos.jpg